NoeltHS/Test/guides/training-guide.md

 **This test takes place at the register.**

 **Trainer:** *Congratulations, you have all passed the Cafe Test!
-We will now move on to the Register Test.*

-**Take all LRs to the station's cash register.**
+Please sign out of your cafe registers by clicking the exit button.*
+{:.text-grey-000}

+**Ensure all LRs are signed out of their cafe registers before proceeding.**

+**Trainer:** *Follow me so we can start the Register Test.
+When at the register, form a line facing the register from the cashier point.*

-**Trainer:** *When a guest approaches your register at the store, you should greet them with a polite greeting.*
+**Trainer:** *When a customer approaches your cash register, similar to the cafe, it is essential to greet them with a polite and friendly greeting.*

-**Trainer:** *When they ask to be checked out, click “Start Sale” on the register.*
+**Trainer:** *When a customer requests to proceed with checkout, click on the "Start Sale" button on the register.*

-**Trainer:** *Select the customer's username, then click “Finalize Sale.”*
+**Trainer:** *After selecting the customer's username, proceed to click on the "Finalize Sale" button.*

-**Trainer:** *Click "Robux Payment" or "Card Payment," depending on the guest's preference.*
+**Trainer:** *Based on the guest's preference, click either "Robux Payment" or "Card Payment" to proceed with the payment process.*

-**Trainer:** *Remind the customer to scan their BloxStreet Cash Card on the payment screen, and after doing so, inform the guest to enjoy the rest of their day.*
+**Trainer:** *Afterward, kindly prompt the customer to scan their BloxStreet Cash Card on the payment screen.
+Once the payment is made, wish the guest an enjoyable rest of their day.*

-**Trainer:** *Is everyone here ready to begin the test?
-A response from every LR is mandatory.*
+{:.text-grey-000}

+**Trainer:** *Are all of you prepared to start the test?
+If you are, please jump to indicate your readiness.*

-At this point, all LRs are required to respond.
-If they reply with a positive answer, trainers can proceed with the training.
-However, if any LRs have questions or concerns, trainers should take the time to address them until the LRs are ready to begin.
+At this point, all LRs are required to jump.
+If an LR fails to jump in a timely manner, the trainer must remove them from the server.
+If any LRs have questions or concerns, trainers should take the time to address them until all LRs are ready to begin.
 Nevertheless, trainers also have the discretion to proceed if the questions are causing delays and slowing down the group's progress.

 **Note: This part is the in-test script.**